MSFTserver/TipBot/README.md

 1) Create a bot and get the bots Token and Client ID: https://discordapp.com/developers/applications/me

     1) After going to the link above click “new application”.
-Give it a name, picture and description.
+Give it a name, picture, and description.

     2) Click “Create Bot User” and click “Yes, Do It!” when the dialog pops up.

     3) Copy down the token used to login and Client ID to invite your new bot to your discord server.

-2) invite the bot to your server using the link below and entering the Client ID or generate your own [Here :link:](https://discordapi.com/permissions.html)
+2) invite the bot to your server using the link below and entering the Client ID or generate your own [Here:link:](https://discordapi.com/permissions.html)

 ```
 https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot&permissions=27648